animatedmax/spring-session-data-geode/docs/src/docs/markdown/index.md

 2.  `@EnableGemFireHttpSession` creates a Spring bean named `springSessionRepositoryFilter` that implements `javax.servlet.Filter`.
-The filter replaces the `HttpSession` with an implementation provided by Spring Session and backed by Apache Geode.
+The filter replaces the `HttpSession` with an implementation provided by Spring Session and backed by VMware GemFire.
 Additionally, the configuration will also create the necessary client-side `Region` (by default, "ClusteredSpringSessions\`, which is a `PROXY` `Region`) corresponding to the same server-side `Region` by name.
 All session